Skip to content

 Matching against the request body

 You can also match a resource based on the request body.
-Both JSON and XML request bodies are supported.
+For JSON and XML request bodies, JsonPath and XPath can also be used, respectively.

 Matching a JSON request body